microsoft/ComplianceCxE/docs/playbooks/AIP2MIPPlaybook.md

 If you have deployed configurations to force loading the AIP plugin in Office, or to disable built-in labeling, you must remove those settings as part of this process.

-The process to enable sensitivity labels in Office and disable the AIP plugin is documented [here](https://aka.ms/AIP2MIPswitch).
+Follow [this process](https://aka.ms/AIP2MIPswitch) to enable sensitivity labels in Office and disable the AIP plugin.

 #